 A new Canadian museum will highlight the history of war and war crimes in Asia during the Second World War in an effort to prevent similar atrocities from occuring in the future.

-The Asia-Pacific Peace Museum and Education Centre, which will open in 2019 in Toronto, will be a “lightning rod” to explore “the lessons we must learn from the horrors of the war,” said Dr. Joseph Yu-Kai Wong, the founder of the Association for Learning and Preserving the History of WWII in Asia (ALPHA).
+The WongAvery Asia-Pacific Peace Museum and Education Centre, which will open by the end of 2022 in Toronto, will be a “lightning rod” to explore “the lessons we must learn from the horrors of the war,” said Dr. Joseph Yu-Kai Wong, the founder of the Association for Learning and Preserving the History of WWII in Asia (ALPHA).

 Wong said he was inspired to build the museum after witnessing new generations of Canadians show a greater interest in learning about the history of the war and its impacts both in Canada and around the globe.

 “The main reason why we started to drive our dream to reality was because we saw the passion and enthusiasm of young people [for this history],” Wong said.
 “They give us hope that this history will forever serve as a lesson for all to remember the horrors and [will show] how each of us can help to prevent repeating history.”

 Wong said Canada is the perfect location for the museum because of the country’s diversity, which includes a large and growing population of people of Asian descent; its Charter of Rights and Freedoms, which protects and promotes the rights of immigrants and encourages multiculturalism; and a justice system that fights for the rights of minorities.